sajeelmalik/FS-Lesson-Plans/accessibility/01/README.md

 # Semantic Tags

+*Instructions at the bottom*

 When we create HTML tags, we often want to be explicit about what content each tag will contain.

-You always would want to *describe the content that you're displaying* and utilize existing and accepted semantic elements!
+While we are mostly going to use `<div>` tags to create our general elements (something you will see on many webpages online), whenever we have the opportunity, we should *describe the content that we're displaying* and utilize existing and accepted semantic elements!

 ## WHY?
 1. Clarity for other computers